otmiM/otmim.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I  am a PhD student in Chemical Engineering at the University of Florida, specializing in molecular simulations, data science, and polymer physics to design advanced membranes for hydrocarbon separation and ion exchange.
+        I am an innovative scientist with over five years of experience in polymer research, specializing in synthesis, characterization, and modeling.
+My work integrates theory, molecular simulations, and experiments to overcome barriers to industrial polymer membrane implementation such as plasticization and aging.
+I have a strong foundation in experimental design and leveraging computational tools for data-driven solutions.
 As a member of the DOE-funded Energy Frontier Research Center, I contribute to developing next-generation polymer materials for separation technologies.
+I effectively manage projects, collaborate across disciplines, and communicate complex ideas to diverse audiences.

         Always happy to discuss science—feel free to reach out! 😃
     design: